-On Friday night August 29th, we invite you all to find a place with a view of your favorite fire tower on the horizon for our 2nd annual Lighting of the Fire Towers Event!
+On Friday night August 29th, and Saturday August 30th, the 2nd annual lighting of the fire towers was a great success.
+Many folks gathered at neighborhood spots to try and view their favorite fire tower on the horizon.
 This event is meant to showcase the history of the five Catskill fire towers and some of our other friends around the state.
-Find an area in your neighborhood where you have a view of one of the fire towers.
-From 9:00 pm to 9:30 pm, look up to see the cabs lit up.
 Remember that these towers were watching faithfully over your property for years to help prevent forest fires.
 The men and women who were in those cabs were there to protect your property from forest fires by providing fire fighters with an early detection and reporting system that was amazingly accurate.
-If you are lucky, your area may have been covered by more than one tower!
-For additional information about possible viewing areas near you, please refer to the Catskill Center for Conservation and Development website: http://www.catskillcenter.org/the-catskill-mountain-region/catskill-fire-tower-project.
-In the event of rain, we will try again on Saturday evening, August 30th.
+Check out the photos!

 Fire observers once watched the forests of New York State and the Catskill Mountains from 108 towers, searching for the dangerous tell tale signs of forest fires.
 In the 1,102 square-mile Catskill Park, only 5 steel towers built between 1917 and 1927 remain.
 From west to east in the Catskill Park they are: